ajnart/homarr-docs/blog/2023-04-16-v012-more-widgets.md

 ![image](https://user-images.githubusercontent.com/30572287/231829886-69133a84-3ae7-4fa3-a6d2-c582f4cc9eea.png)

 ## Tab refresh / close confirmation
-Since some have lost their changes, by refreshing the page in the edit mode, we've implemented a popup that will ask your browser to confirm the page change from the user:
+Since some have lost their changes, by refreshing the page in the edit mode.
+We've added a popup that will ask you to confirm you want to reload the page :

 ![image](https://user-images.githubusercontent.com/30572287/231823776-9cbb12d4-3cb3-422e-b2e8-f9917bb3f8cc.png)